 Rather than updating an entire homepage, you could create a dedicated landing page that displays all of your holiday-specific content.
 This saves you plenty of time from unnecessary homepage updates, and also gives you some hefty SEO benefits thanks to reusing the same URL each year.

 Be sure to match the copy from your ads to each landing page to create a seamless experience for shoppers.
 Otherwise you’re asking customers to connect the dots, which is never an ideal scenario.

 Get in on the Gift Guides

 This is the gifting time of year, so give your customers a gift: your gifting guides! 🎁

-We're all very busy (especially at this time of the year), and it's hard to think of good present ideas for mom, dad, partner, spouse, siblings, various kids…
+We're all very busy (especially the closer we get to the holidays), and it's hard to think of good present ideas for mom, dad, partner, spouse, siblings, various kids…

 One of the best ways to make the holiday shopping experience as easy as possible for your customers is to create a gift guide landing page, which gives your customers ideas for presents.

 You can also add gift guides to your holiday email strategy, which is another way to make shopping easier for your subscribers.

 Here are a few ideas to make your gift guides stand out: